ybpinto/bensiyonpinto-memorial-site/README.md

 ## Deployment

-### Netlify (Recommended)
+### GitHub Pages

 1. Push code to GitHub repository
-2. Connect repository to Netlify
+2. Go to repository Settings > Pages
-3. No build settings needed (static site)
+3. Set source to "Deploy from a branch"
+4. Select the branch (e.g., `main` or `gh-pages`) and root folder
+5. Save - site will be live at `https://<username>.github.io/<repo-name>/`
-4. Configure custom domain in Netlify settings
+6. For custom domain: add domain in Pages settings and configure DNS
-5. SSL is automatic

 ### Performance Notes